Mindfulness in Stirling is delivered by Dr. Louse Richards , Dr. Áine Lombard and Britta Schuessler.

 We run Mindfulness Courses.

-The next courses are scheduled to run for 6 weeks, from Saturday 26th August ( from 1.30pm) and Sunday 27th August 2017 (11am-12.30pm).
-Course fee £120.
+The next course is scheduled to run for 6 weeks, from Sunday 18th February 2018 (11am-12.30pm).
+Course fee £150.
 You can reserve a place and pay the deposit on-line using the BOOK button above.
+THIS COURSE IS NOW FULL.
+The next course starts Sunday 8th April 2018.

 More information on this course click here http://oneallanpark.co.uk/mindfulness-course/